klikklikboooom/graphql-prisma-blog-app/README.md

-# Description
+# Blog Application

-This app contains the server side structure for a basic blogging application.
+This repository contains the server side structure for a basic blogging application.
 There are 3 main components.

  - Users
  - Posts